stfxecutables/model_variance/drafts/details.md

 |![](./plots/ec/violin/vehicle_ecs_global_norm_violin.png) | ![](./plots/ec_acc/violin/vehicle_ec_accs_global_norm_violin.png) |

-**Global EC Distributions by data perturbation**: Left: Global EC.
+**Above: Global EC Distributions by data perturbation**: Left: Global EC.
 Right: Global EC adjusted with accuracy.
+Note the apparent paradoxical result that hparam perturbation can in fact *increase* global EC, even when that EC is accuracy-adjusted.
+This is, however, a gross summary that ignores within-repeat effects, and so may be misleading.

+---

 | Local $\text{EC}$ | Local $\text{EC}_{\text{acc}}$ |